 Building architectural design which makes the signs the prominent visual feature.

 A sign with only one face plane.

-The outer surface of an angle iron steel sign frame, normally a aluminum sheet, formed to fit
+The outer surface of an angle iron steel sign frame, normally an aluminum sheet, formed to fit.

 A sign with a power-cord for attachment to a source of electrical power that is not readily moveable or portable.